hansdez/opinionated-read-later/README.md

 The server requires a recent version of PHP (it has been developed on 8.1.x) and should have SQLite abilities.

-You can download a packaged version (which includes all the libraries) [here]().
+You can download a packaged version (which includes all the libraries) by download the zip-file titled `opiniated-read-later-version-x.x.x.zip` [here](https://github.com/hansdez/opiniated-read-later/releases/latest).

-Alternatively, you can clone the Git repository [here]().
+Alternatively, you can clone the Git repository [here](https://github.com/hansdez/opiniated-read-later).
 In that case, you have to run `composer install` to install all the dependencies.

 In either case, you will have to copy the `env-template` to `.env` and at the minimum change the `PASSWORD` and `API_KEY` variables from their defaults, and set the correct `BASE_URL`.

 The software assumes that the `public` directory is served by the webserver (don't serve the other directories).
 Also, make sure that symlinks are turned on.

 ### A note on security: Beware!
 This is a hobby project, by an amateur
-The coding of this tool is done by an amateur.
+The coding of this tool is done by an amateur (who has never done a unit test in his life).
 This means that there can be no guarantees for confidentiality, integrity, or availability.
 In other words: don't store any links that you can't lose or want to keep secret.

 It is a single-user tool, that needs a password before you can do anything.
 But sessions don't expire, there is no rate limiting, and no checks against cross-site scripting.
 It is basically trusting PHP's URL sanitation to keep you safe.